January 9, 2018

-To determine if the current norm is the right way forward under a transitioning healthcare IT framework, Wolters Kluwer, in partnership with Modern Healthcare Custom Media, surveyed U.S. healthcare executives to find out how they are currently managing order sets and glean insights into the effectiveness of their current processes.
+To determine if the current norm is the right way forward under a transitioning healthcare IT framework, Provation, in partnership with Modern Healthcare Custom Media, surveyed U.S. healthcare executives to find out how they are currently managing order sets and glean insights into the effectiveness of their current processes.

 A staggering 72% of executives surveyed noted their organizations are managing large libraries of order sets in their EHR—a system that typically isn’t designed for clinical content management.
 This leaves providers responsible for keeping order sets up to date with the most current medical evidence and clinical best practices.
 It’s an extremely laborious and time-consuming task that can take a significant toll on resources and operational efficiency.
 So, the 91% of respondents that said the order set management process is “very important or important” to their organization, aren’t getting the most out of their system.

 In fact, inefficient or ineffective order set management processes carries a high price tag that should incent hospitals to adopt more efficient, effective management tools and processes.
 According to The Advisory Board, doing so will generate potential savings of $20 million to $30 million (per $1 billion in revenue).

 Those savings, coupled with the impact on clinical outcomes, creates a real urgency around improving management of evidence-based order set content.
 By rethinking long-term strategies and teaming up with a partner that can streamline processes and deliver continuous value and support for enhanced management processes, hospitals and health systems will optimize protocols, encourage even broader adoption and realize the benefits that comes with eliminating care variations.